bnnm/frontend/ripping-guidelines.md

 #### When possible keep audio banks and containers as-is
 vgmstream supports many kinds of [audio banks and containers](https://github.com/vgmstream/vgmstream/blob/master/doc/USAGE.md#containers), such as `.fsb`, `.bank`, `.srsa`+`.srst`, `.acb`+`.awb`, etc.

 We want to keep *audio formats* untouched.
-So avoid things like extracting `.hca` from `.awb` and keep companion files like `.acb` (not required to play but have name metadata), or splitting `.fsb` into smaller `.fsb`.
+So avoid things like extracting `.hca` from `.awb` and keep companion files like `.acb` (not required to play, but have name metadata), or splitting `.fsb` into smaller `.fsb`.

 If you just want to extract or split so it's easier to find or play single files, you can use the [TXTP](https://github.com/vgmstream/vgmstream/blob/master/doc/TXTP.md) function to access any subsong directly.
 Tools like [this script](https://github.com/vgmstream/vgmstream/blob/master/cli/tools/txtp_maker.py) can create `.TXTP` from audio banks.

-Sometimes games use *bigfiles* instead of audio banks.
-If the *bigfile* is a generic or zip-like data container, with nothing audio related, it can be safely extracted.
-Conversely if it has audio characteristics or contain useful audio metadata, preferably don't split (use [TXTH](https://github.com/vgmstream/vgmstream/blob/master/doc/TXTH.md) or report to get it working).
+Games may use simple *bigfiles* instead of actual *audio banks*.
+If the *bigfile* is just a generic or zip-like data container, with nothing audio related, it can be safely extracted.
+Conversely if it has audio characteristics, is only used for audio, or contains useful audio metadata, and preferably don't split (use [TXTH](https://github.com/vgmstream/vgmstream/blob/master/doc/TXTH.md) to get it working or report).

 For Wwise's `.PCK` it can be considered a virtual filesystem and should be extracted with tools like [this script](https://github.com/bnnm/wwiser-utils/blob/master/scripts/wwise_pck_extractor.bms).